 The Lottie Nelson Dining Room, Private Dining Room, and Falcon Express are scheduled by Dining Services.

-The McBeth Alumni Center is reserved through the Alumni Office.
+The McBeth Alumni Center is reserved through Conference and Event Services.

-The Climenhaga Homestead is reserved through the Development Office.
+The Climenhaga Homestead is reserved through Conference and Event Services.

 The Larsen Student Union is reserved through the Student Programs Office.

-The Murray Library Athanaeum is reserved through Murray Library.
+The Murray Library Athenaeum is reserved through Conference and Event Services.

 Protocols and Procedures for Lobby Spaces in Academic and Administrative Buildings